oracle-livelabs/oci/healthcare-innovations/ai-vision/ai-document-apex-ui/ai-document-apex-ui.md

 ## Task 6: Verify File upload settings

-In the Oracle APEX page, we will use the file upload Dropzone plugin, or we can also use the regular file upload page item.
+In the Oracle APEX page, we will use the file upload Dropzone plugin, or we can also use the **default file upload** APEX page item.
+If you would like to know more about [Dropzone plugin installation](https://github.com/Dani3lSun/apex-plugin-dropzone) please follow the link.

 1. In APEX Page.
 Onclick of submit button invoke Apex **Process** by name **process file**